1. VERMONT Scenic Drives

 You’ll reach the Ozark National Scenic Riverways, where the Current and Jacks Fork rivers host many a memorable float trip in summer.
 But during cooler autumn days, the waterways lure visitors to other attractions made even more brilliant with the backdrop of fall color.
 Two must-sees: the 300-foot-deep Blue Spring, called “Spring of the Summer Sky” by Osage Native Americans, and the bright-red old mill and a white one-room schoolhouse at Alley Mill.

-Don’t miss: Hear live bluegrass music and shop for fine handmade quilts and furniture at the Scenic Riverways Arts & Crafts Show in nearby Eminence the second weekend in October.
+In nearby Eminence, hear live bluegrass music and shop for fine handmade quilts and furniture at the Scenic Riverways Arts & Crafts Show during the second weekend in October.

 Star foliage: Western larch, also called tamarack by locals, is the rare coniferous tree that isn’t an evergreen.
 Every autumn, its tiny needles turn golden before falling to the ground.